hl7-be/allergy/input/pagecontent/guidance.md

 The recorder SHALL always be identified by at least a SSIN (SSIN bis) number, except for secondary purposes.
 Additionally, in a contained resource, you can provide extra information, such as name or NIHDI number.

+If you want to use an Organization as a recorder, you can do that using a PractitionerRole, and add the Organization to PractitionerRole.organization.
+However, you SHALL add a Practitioner to the PractitionerRole.
+This will be the person that ultimately bears the medical responsibility for this record on behalf of the Organization.

 ### Dates

 #### AllergyIntolerance.onset